Explicit subconvexity for $\mathrm{GL}_2$: Introduction

 \subsection{Main Result}

 Let $\F$ be a number field with ring of adeles $\A$.
 Let $\pi$ be an automorphic cuspidal representation of $\GL_2(\A)$.
 This is the natural generalization of Hecke characters $\chi$ of $\F^{\times} \backslash \A^{\times}$ to the $\GL_2$ setting, hence generalization of Dirichlet $L$-functions (for $\F = \Q$) in particular.
 Similarly, we also have the associated $L$-function $L(s,\pi)$.
-While good and uniform bounds for Hecke $L$-functions $L(s,\chi)$ are so far available in the literature, in particular in the case $\F=\Q$, no bounds for $L(s,\pi)$ of similar quality is known.
-In particular, if $\omega$ denotes the central character of $\pi$ and if $\omega$ \emph{varies with} $\pi$, the known subconvex bounds for $L(1/2,\pi)$ are of poor quality especially for the level aspect.
-For example: \begin{itemize} \item[(1)] Over $\F=\Q$, for a Maass form $f$ of level $q$ and (necessarily even) primitive central character $\omega$, subconvexity in the $q$-aspect was solved by Duke, Friedlander and Iwaniec \cite[Theorem 2.4]{DFI02} with a power saving $q^{1/23041}$ from the convex bound $q^{1/4}$. \item[(2)] In the same setting, the above method was simplified and generalized by Blomer, Harcos and Michel \cite{BHM07GL2} with an improvement on the power saving $q^{1/1889}$ \cite[Theorem 2]{BHM07GL2}. \end{itemize} Even though none of these bounds is uniform with respect to the analytic conductor $\Cond(\pi)$ of $\pi$, they have various applications.
+While good and uniform bounds for Hecke $L$-functions $L(s,\chi)$ are so far available in the literature, in particular in the case $\F=\Q$, no bounds for $L(s,\pi)$ of similar quality are known.
+In particular, if $\omega$ denotes the central character of $\pi$ and if $\omega$ \emph{varies with} $\pi$, the known subconvex bounds for $L(1/2,\pi)$ are of poor quality, especially for the level aspect.
+For example: \begin{itemize} \item[(1)] Over $\F=\Q$, for a Maass form $f$ of level $q$ and (necessarily even) primitive central character $\omega$, subconvexity in the $q$-aspect was solved by Duke, Friedlander and Iwaniec \cite[Theorem 2.4]{DFI02} with a power saving $q^{1/23041}$ from the convex bound $q^{1/4}$. \item[(2)] In the same setting, the above method was simplified and generalized by Blomer, Harcos and Michel \cite{BHM07GL2} with an improvement on the power saving $q^{1/1889}$ \cite[Theorem 2]{BHM07GL2}. \item[(3)] Recently, Blomer-Khan \cite[Theorem 1]{BK18} improves the above power saving to $q^{1/128}$ in the hybrid case when $q$ is prime.
+(In fact, a general uniform subconvex bound is obtained.
+However, its effectiveness depends on the unspecified polynomial dependence of the usual conductor in Ivi\'c's bound \cite[Corollary 2]{Iv01}.) \end{itemize} Even though none of these bounds is uniform with respect to the analytic conductor $\Cond(\pi)$ of $\pi$, they have various applications.
 In the same paper \cite{DFI02}, some properties of the class group of a quadratic field are derived from the above mentioned subconvexity \cite[Theorem 2.6 \& 2.7]{DFI02}.
 The improved version was an important ingredient of a cubic analogue of Duke's equidistribution result by Einsiedler, Lindenstrauss, Michel and Venkatesh \cite{ELMV11}.